supermarsx/whoisdigger/readme.md

 ### Rebuilding native modules

+`npm install` automatically invokes `electron-rebuild` through the `postinstall` script so native modules match the bundled Electron runtime.
-If you see errors about mismatched `NODE_MODULE_VERSION` when launching the app, run `npm run rebuild` to rebuild dependencies like `better-sqlite3` against the Electron runtime.
+If you still see errors about mismatched `NODE_MODULE_VERSION` when launching the app, run `npm run rebuild` manually to rebuild dependencies like `better-sqlite3`.

 ## Development setup